Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.10 Added 'refresh' page to allow a user to refresh content (should lock this down in the future).
 * 1.0.9 Added optional git update integration (requires adding a dependency).
 * 1.0.8 Merged the search and table of contents together + improved styling.
 Added support for 'group' metadata to change add or remove structure.
 * 1.0.7 Added support for .md files.